 Since 2008, social media has become an essential medium and tool for political communication in Malaysia.
-Due to the government's control over the media, the Internet significantly impacts the public's ability to engage in political discourse.
-Online news and social media became the opposition group's platform for reaching Malaysian voters during the 12th General Election (GE12) held in March 2008 (Sani & Azizuddin, 2014).
+Due to the government's control over the media, the internet significantly impacts the public's ability to engage in political discourse.
+Online news and social media became the opposition group's platform for reaching Malaysian voters during the 12th General Election (GE12) held in March 2008 (Mohd Azizuddin 2014).
 As a result, for the first time during an election since 1969, the opposition party succeeded in preventing the Barisan Nasional (BN) from obtaining a two-thirds legislative majority.

-Social media continued to play an important role during the 13th General Election 2013.
-Although Barisan Nasional was able to hold onto power, the opposition party was able to significantly weaken BN's support and win the popular vote.
-Sani and Azizuddin (2014) identified social media as a major factor in the shift of urban and suburban youth towards supporting Pakatan Rakyat during the 2013 Malaysian General Election.
+Social media continued to play an important role during the 13th General Election (GE13) in 2013.
+Although BN was able to hold onto power, the opposition party was able to significantly weaken BN's support and win the popular vote.
+Mohd Azizuddin (2014) identified social media as a major factor in the shift of urban and suburban youth towards supporting Pakatan Rakyat during GE13.
 Online platforms such as Facebook, Twitter, YouTube, news portals, and blogs served as popular channels for political parties to campaign and engage with voters.
 The study showed that Pakatan Rakyat was particularly successful at leveraging social media to their advantage, resulting in a more competitive election.

-During the 14th General Election in May 2018, the opposition Pakatan Harapan coalition, which mostly employed social media as a campaigning tool, broke the ruling Barisan National coalition's six-decade monopoly and won a historic election.
+During the 14th General Election (GE14) in May 2018, the opposition Pakatan Harapan coalition, which mostly employed social media as a campaigning tool, broke the ruling BN coalition's six-decade monopoly and won a historic election.
 It represented the nation's first change in leadership since gaining independence more than 50 years prior.
-The 2018 General Election win of the Pakatan Harapan coalition, which primarily employed social media platforms as campaign tools, has reignited conversations about the predictive value of social media during elections.
+The GE14 win of the Pakatan Harapan coalition, which primarily employed social media platforms as campaign tools, has reignited conversations about the predictive value of social media during elections.

-Welsh (2018) contends that the BN's failure to appeal to young people was a crucial factor in the political breakthrough of the 14th General Election.
-The results show that young people did not vote for BN in the 2018 General Election as they had in the past, with BN only capturing less than 30% of voters under 30 and those aged 31 to 40.
+Welsh (2018) contends that the BN's failure to appeal to young people was a crucial factor in the political breakthrough of the GE14.
+The results show that young people did not vote for BN in the GE14 as they had in the past, with BN only capturing less than 30% of voters under 30 years old and those aged 31 to 40 years old.
 The movement among young voters alone may be shown to be responsible for a sizeable portion of the vote swing in GE14.

-The reduction of the voting age from 21 to 18 in Malaysia, effective as of December 2021, underscores the importance of first-time voters, especially youths, in the 2022 general election.
+The reduction of the voting age from 21 to 18 years old in Malaysia, effective as of December 2021, underscores the importance of first-time voters, especially youths, in the 2022 general election.
 Despite the significance of first-time Malaysian voters in the 2022 general election, only a few studies have examined their behaviour.
-The most recent study by Halim et al. (2021) suggests that Facebook use significantly promotes political participation among Malaysian youth by facilitating the sharing of views and comments on political issues.
-The study shows that Facebook's news, expression, efficacy, network sizes, and connections with public political actors directly and indirectly impacts youth participation.
-Johns' (2020) study examined the use of encrypted chat platforms such as WhatsApp and Telegram by Malaysian-Chinese activists and citizens aged 18-24 as a "safe space" for discussing politically contentious views and actions.
-This approach is seen as an alternative to more open social media platforms, such as Facebook and Twitter, who are subject to government censorship and surveillance.
+The most recent study by Haslina et al. (2021) suggests that Facebook use significantly promotes political participation among Malaysian youth by facilitating the sharing of views and comments on political issues.
+The study shows that Facebook's news, expression, efficacy, network sizes, and connections with public political actors directly and indirectly impact youth participation.
+Johns' (2020) study examined the use of encrypted chat platforms such as WhatsApp and Telegram by Malaysian-Chinese activists and citizens aged 18 to 24 years old as a "safe space" for discussing politically contentious views and actions.
+This approach is seen as an alternative to more open social media platforms, such as Facebook and Twitter, which are subject to government censorship and surveillance.
 The study revealed that the use of encrypted group chats facilitated the creation of new publics, referred to as "crypto-publics."